 Besides opting for a more assertive policy toward Iran, Clinton has harangued Israeli prime minister Benjamin Netanyahu over his defiance of American demands for a settlement freeze in the West Bank.

 While supportive of the administration’s effort to “restart” relations with Russia, she also hasn’t been afraid to criticize Moscow for supporting Iran in its quest for nuclear power.

 Clinton herself dismisses any suggestion that the president and she have adopted a formal good cop, bad cop routine:

-With every tough message that I deliver, it is embedded in a much broader context,” she declared.
-“It’s not, ‘You’re with us or against us.’
-It is, ‘We have a lot of business to do.’?”
+With every tough message that I deliver, it is embedded in a much broader context.
+It’s not, “You’re with us or against us.”
+It is, “We have a lot of business to do.”

-Abroad she maintains close personal ties with government leaders and officials while working to repair America’s previously shattered prestige.
-Regular town hall meetings — or “townterviews,” as she likes to call them — involving local citizens and media “have eased at least some of the anti-Americanism in Islamic countries.”
+Abroad she maintains close personal ties with government leaders and officials while working to repair America’s shattered prestige.
+Regular town hall meetings — or “townterviews,” as she likes to call them — involving local citizens and the media “have eased at least some of the anti-Americanism in Islamic countries.”

 It’s too early to speak of a shared Clinton-Obama doctrine.
 The last year has been spent “rebuilding the brand” and rebuilding political capital.
 And blaming George W. Bush, of course.